sonoshah/academic-kickstart/content/author/admin/_index.md

 +++

 I'm Sono Shah!
 I am currently a Computational Social Scientist with the [Data Labs team at Pew Research Center](https://www.pewresearch.org/topics/data-labs/).
-I also recently finished up my Ph.D.in Political Science at the [University of California Riverside](http://politicalscience.ucr.edu/).
+My work is available [here](https://www.pewresearch.org/staff/sono-shah/).
+I received a Ph.D. in Political Science from the [University of California Riverside](http://politicalscience.ucr.edu/).

-I’m interested in race & ethnicity, political participation, and civic engagement in the U.S. and the application of computational social science methods.
-My dissertation project focuses on Asian Americans and Latinos and their campaign contribution behavior where I use administrative records from the FEC as well as survey data.

-My prior experience includes working as a researcher at [AAPI Data](www.aapidata.com), where we make data on Asian Americans and Pacific Islanders more accessible.
+My prior experience includes working as a researcher at [AAPI Data](www.aapidata.com), where we make data on Asian Americans and Pacific Islanders more accessible and field public opinion surveys like the [National Asian American Survey](http://naasurvey.com/).
 In addition, I worked as a researcher for the [Center for Social Innovation at UCR](http://socialinnovation.ucr.edu), where I helped coordinate outreach efforts for the Inland Empire in preparation for Census 2020 and the production of their State of the Inland Empire report series.

+My research interests include the application of computational social science methods to studying the politics of race & ethnicity, representation, and political behavior in the U.S. My academic work includes research on Asian American political attitudes and behavior, the role of elite rhetoric, and civic participation and political engagement.